Protect your wireless home network from unwanted outside users, viruses and other threats.

 Change Your Wireless Gateway Admin Tool Password

-- Note: When attempting to change your network name and/or password using the http://10.0.0.1 portal, you must either be using a hard-wired/ethernet connection or you must be connected to your in-home Wi-Fi network (not XFINITY WiFi or XFINITY Home Wi-Fi connections).
-If you change Wi-Fi settings while you are on your home network, you will lose access to the Wi-Fi session and will need to rejoin using your new network name and/or password.
+Note: When attempting to change your Wi-Fi Network Name (SSID) and/or Password using the http://10.0.0.1 portal, you must either be using a hard-wired/Ethernet connection or you must be connected to your in-home Wi-Fi network (not XFINITY WiFi or XFINITY Home Wi-Fi connections).
+If you change Wi-Fi settings while you are on your home network, you will lose access to the Wi-Fi session and will need to reconnect using your new Wi-Fi Network Name (SSID) and/or Password.

-- Enter a new password in the New Password field.
-The password must be at least eight characters long.
-It should contain both upper and lower case letters and at least one number.
+Enter a new password in the New Password field.
+The password must be at least 8 characters long.
+It should contain both upper and lower case letters and at least 1 number.

 Change Your Network Name (SSID) and Network Password (Key)

-Every Wireless Gateway and Wireless Gateway 2 comes with a unique Network Name (SSID) and Network Password (Key), located on the bottom label.
+Every wireless gateway comes with a unique Network Name (SSID) and Network Password (Key), located on the bottom label.
 We’ve optimized this information to secure your wireless network, and recommend that you leave this login information unchanged.
-For more information on how to change your Network Name (SSID) and Network Password (Key), see Wireless Gateway User and Quick Start Guides.
+For more information on how to change your Network Name (SSID) and Network Password (Key), see Wireless Gateway Guides.